Geraldo Perdomo Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 8.8 K/9, which ranks 11th in the league.
+- The 8.8 strikeouts per nine innings compiled by the Giants pitching staff ranks 11th in the league.

-- The Giants' 3.96 team ERA ranks 11th across all league pitching staffs.
+- The Giants have the 11th-ranked team ERA among all MLB pitching staffs (3.96).

-- Giants pitchers combine to give up the 10th-fewest home runs in baseball (78 total, one per game).
+- Giants pitchers combine to surrender the ninth-fewest home runs in baseball (79 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.